vansh-seth/Design-Analysis-of-Algorithms/Graph-DFS/Readme.md

 - **Finding Strongly Connected Components**: To identify strongly connected components in a graph.
 - **Cycle Detection**: To detect cycles within a graph.

----

-This README file provides a concise explanation of the Depth First Search algorithm, including its steps, example, pseudocode, complexity, and applications.